Home Loans Australia :: Home

 1. establish your home loan eligibility.

 To assist you in finding the right loan we invite you to complete a free online home loan eligibility application.
-Simply complete our one-page home loan eligibility application form and we'll report back to you with the best home loan offers available.
-No charge, No obligation.
+Simply complete our one-page home loan eligibility application form and you'll be contacted with home loan options from licensed mortgage brokers on our referral panel.
+No charge from us, no obligation to proceed – if you decide to go ahead, your chosen broker or lender will explain any fees that may apply.

 You are also free to use our online Australian home loan calculators ... to help you work out what you can afford to borrow.